zingat/AndVersion/README.md

 Andversion takes care of shows **What's new** dialog automaticly, so you don't have to.
-It will load json file from the network then compares `CurrentVersion` and `MinVersion` with local storage that are saved automaticly by AndVersion, and displays a dialog if it is neccessary.
+It will load json file from the network then compares `CurrentVersion` and `MinVersion` with local storage that are saved automaticly by AndVersion, and displays dialog if it is neccessary.
 It has two levels of scenario; first one is `forceUpdate` and another one is `checkNews`.

 Andversion is a public library that is written by Zingat Android Team.